gchq/stroom-docs/content/en/docs/style-guide/_index.md

 # The top of page title
 title: "Style Guide (DRAFT)"

-# The link title in the left menu
+# The link title in the left menu.
+Often the same as the title but if the title
+# is long then it is better to shorten/abbreviate the link title
 linkTitle: "Style Guide (DRAFT)"

 # Priority in the main (top) menu bar, lower numbers to left